jbkinney/mavenn/docs/index.rst

 Tutorial
 --------

-A tutorial is available via a series of Jupyter notebooks, each of which focuses on a different aspect of mavenn's functionality.
+A tutorial is available via a series of Jupyter notebooks, each of which focuses on a different aspect of MAVE-NN's functionality.
 To view the notebooks statically on GitHub, `click here <https://github.com/jbkinney/mavenn/tree/master/mavenn/tutorials>`_.